-Revenues of our United States building services segment were \$2,720.5 million and \$2,424.7 million for the years ended December 31, 2022 and 2021, respectively.
-Excluding incremental acquisition revenues within this segment's mobile mechanical services division of \$14.6 million during 2022, this segment's revenue growth was primarily attributable to: (a) its mobile mechanical services division, due to: (i) increased project work, including incremental demand for HVAC system retrofits and building automation and controls services, partially as our customers continue to seek ways to improve the energy efficiency or indoor air quality of their facilities, and (ii) greater service repair and maintenance volumes, partially as a result of incremental repair opportunities driven by supply chain delays, which have created a need to extend the life of existing equipment in instances when replacement equipment is not readily available, and (b) its commercial site-based services division, due to the award of facilities maintenance contracts with new customers, as well as scope or site expansion and increased project work with existing customers.
+Revenues of our United States building services segment were \$3,120.1 million and \$2,755.0 million for the years ended December 31, 2023 and 2022, respectively.
+Excluding incremental acquisition contribution of \$18.6 million, the \$346.6 million increase in this segment's revenues was primarily attributable to its mechanical services division, due to increased: (a) HVAC project and retrofit work, as a result of greater: (i) project execution stemming from the increased availability of materials and equipment when compared to the prior year, which experienced greater supply chain disruptions and delays, and (ii) demand for system upgrades and replacements, partially as our customers continue to seek ways to improve the energy efficiency or indoor air quality of their facilities, (b) service repair and maintenance volumes, given growth in our service contract base, and (c) building automation and controls projects, as we continue to expand our service offerings.
+In addition to increased revenues from its mechanical services division, this segment also experienced revenue growth from its commercial site-based services and government site-based services divisions, due to the award of facilities maintenance contracts with new customers as well as scope or site expansion and increased project work with existing customers.
+Such increased revenues were despite the loss of certain facilities maintenance contracts not renewed pursuant to rebid.